Criminal Law and Jurisprudence Review Questions

 Answer: D

-A crime against honor which is committed by performing any act which casts dishonor, discredit, or contempt upon another person.
+79. A crime against honor, which is committed by performing any act that casts dishonor, discredit, or contempt upon another person.

 A. libel